airbnb/javascript/README.md

     }
     ```

-  - If you don't know array length use Array#push for [performance reasons](http://jsperf.com/array-direct-assignment-vs-push/5)
+  - If you don't know array length use Array#push.

     ```javascript
     var someStack = [],